WPF History 1967 - 2017

 The first festival had a baseball clinic.
 In Winona Park we have hosted Firemen/Police games, baseball and soccer tournaments.
 In later years Saltfleet Go Ahead Soccer moved the Peach Festival Soccer Tournament to Sherwood Park.

 Peter & Paula Peach have been the mascots for the Peach Festival since 1981.
-These wonderful Peaches have accompanied the Queen & Princesses to many parades.
+These wonderful Peaches siblings have accompanied the Queen & Princesses to many parades.
 Peter and Paula have cheered up many people at local nursing homes.
 Peter and Paula are a favourite for all ages.
-For our 50th Anniversary, we will be unveiling our new Peter and Paula.
+In 2017, for our 50th Anniversary, we unveiled our new Peter and Paula.
+Prime Minister Justin Trudeau also visited the Peach Festival in 2017.

 The Peach Festival has changed and grown over the years.
-Our Midway (rides and games) has moved from the south ball diamond to Festival Field (previously known as the Bacic lot).
+In 2002, our Midway (rides and games) has moved from the south ball diamond to Festival Field (previously known as the Bacic lot).
 This area has become our entertainment area, various displays and a couple of food booths.
-The north baseball diamond used to host our entertainment stage, the bingo tent plus a few Commercial Exhibits, since moving the Entertainment stage, this entire area now hosts approximately 100 commercial vendors!
+The north baseball diamond used to host our entertainment stage, the bingo tent plus a few Commercial Exhibits, since moving the Entertainment stage, this entire area now hosts approximately 150 commercial vendors!
 The Arts & Craft section has grown to approximately 100 crafters/artists.
-Peter and Paula will soon be going through a revitalization and will be ready to greet the world in our Anniversary year.
 We still provide a Fish Pond for children at a great price.
-Our Queen and Princesses still represent the Peach Festival at various functions.
-Our close parking has been changed into shuttle services from our own parking lot and Eastgate Square, giving more people the opportunity to visit the Winona Peach Festival.

 Involvement in the Winona Peach Festival is a community affair.
-There are many families that were involved in the first festival and are still involved including several generations.
+There are many families that were involved in the first festival and are still involved, including several generations.
 WPF is the only festival that is run entirely by volunteers.
 We have no paid staff.
-The first festival had approx 6 organizations involved.
+The first festival had approximately 6 organizations involved.
 Now there are 19!
-All organizations are required to meet the following criteria; be community based churches, sports and service organizations or other non-profit community minded groups located in and serving, Hamilton (the former City of Stoney Creek).
-The organizations are the Winona Peach Festival and every year they elect a Board of Directors to serve for that year.
+All organizations are required to meet the following criteria: be community-based churches, sports and service organizations or other non-profit community-minded groups located in and serving Hamilton (the former City of Stoney Creek).
+The organizations are the Winona Peach Festival and every year they elect a Board of Directors to serve for a two-year term.
 The Board of Directors are directly responsible to the General Membership.
-There are several committees that take care of the running of Peach Festival and every year the chair for that committee is approved by the Board and then by the General Membership.
+There are several committees that take care of the running of Peach Festival and every year the chair for that committee is approved by the Board.
 We are the only festival that is run this way.
 The monies made at Peach Festival are directly funneled back into the community.
 For many organizations Peach Festival is their biggest fund raiser.
 The community greatly benefits from Peach Festival because the organizations purchase their products from local area merchants, our visitors purchase food and items at the Festival, visitors stay at local hotels/motels, they also visit some of our local attractions which creates a beneficial cycle of cash flow into the local economy.

 The Winona Peach Festival has something for everyone!
 Our motto is "People working together for a better community".